plone/training/theming/theme-package-2.rst

 .. note::

    Don't forget to run :command:`grunt compile` in your package root after you changed the :term:`Less` files.

-   You can also use :command:`grunt watch` to automatically compile your :term:`Less` files to CSS whenver they are changed.
+   You can use :command:`grunt watch` to automatically compile your :term:`Less` files to CSS whenver they are changed.

 Using Diazo Rules To Map The Theme With Plone Content